0x20/hackerspace-blueprint/3-meetings.md

 ## How do I schedule a meeting?

-Any member can shedule a meeting.
+Any member can schedule a meeting.

 1. Create a pad for the meeting topics and the meeting notes.
 2. Pick a date (preferably not during the social evening).